romancow/nosync/README.md

 	<dd>output usage information</dd>
 </dl>

+#### With npm

+So if you wanted to hide your "node_modules" folder from iCloud before calling install on a fresh package, you could do something like this:

+	nosync node_modules && npm install

+Or if you want check to make sure it's on your iCloud drive before doing it:

+	nosync node_modules -c && npm install

+Or if initializing a new package:

+	nosync node_modules && npm init

 #### Using the --paths option

 The `-paths` options allows you to specify a JSON file to use to specify the paths that shouldn't be